Hirlam/Trac2Markdown.jl/docs/src/StandaloneOdb.md

 Title:
 e-mail:
 ```
- * After some time your ''person authorized to sign the licence on behalf of the organization'' will receive a software license agreement to be signed and returned to ECMWF.
+ * After some time your *person authorized to sign the licence on behalf of the organization* will receive a software license agreement to be signed and returned to ECMWF.
  * ....

 ## Building your ODB software